 From probiotics designed to battle yeast infections, boost weight loss, improve digestive health, and ensure the good gut flora of expectant mothers to those designed to meet the specific needs of newborns and kids, LoveBug Probiotics offer efficient supplements for people of all ages.

-Not only do LoveBug Probiotics’ supplements contain efficacious and proven strains of beneficial bacteria, they also offer maximum effectiveness, thanks to the patented BIO-tract technology that protects the organisms in the tablet so 60% of them survive the sea of stomach acids as compared to a mere 4% assured by other delivery systems.
-Other than 10 billion live cultures in each tablet, LoveBug Probiotics contain no unnecessary additives like gluten, soy, GMOs, or sugar.
+Not only do LoveBug Probiotics’ supplements have efficacious and proven strains of beneficial bacteria, they also offer maximum effectiveness, thanks to the patented BIO-tract technology that protects the organisms in the tablet so 60% of them survive the sea of stomach acids as compared to a mere 4% assured by other delivery systems.
+Other than 10 billion live cultures in each tablet, LoveBug Probiotics have no unnecessary additives like gluten, soy, GMOs, or sugar.